Skip to content

 1 yr + 2 yr renewal

-The DNV is the top choice for Mexican remote workers, especially those leaving CDMX for a better quality of life.
-You need to prove minimum monthly income from non-Spanish clients and show a clean background check.
+The DNV is the top choice for Mexican remote workers, especially those leaving CDMX, Monterrey, or Guadalajara for a different quality of life.
+You need to prove monthly income from non-Spanish clients and a clean background check.
+Many later register as autonomo to bill Spanish clients.
 Apply at the Spanish consulate in Mexico City, Guadalajara, or Monterrey.

 Best for: Remote workers, freelancers, and digital nomads earning from international clients.